christophihl/academic-kickstart/content/activities/network.md

 8. {{< hl >}}{{% mention "ibrahim" %}}: Parareal with a physics informed neural network as a coarse propagator.{{< /hl >}} <br/>
 Parallel-in-time algorithms provide an additional layer of concurrency for the numerical integration of models based on time-dependent differential equations.
 Methods like Parareal, which parallelize across multiple time steps, rely on a computationally cheap and coarse integrator to propagate information forward in time, while a parallelizable expensive fine propagator provides accuracy.
 Typically, the coarse method is a numerical integrator using lower resolution, reduced order or a simplified model.
 Our paper proposes to use a physics-informed neural network (PINN) instead.
 We demonstrate for the Black-Scholes equation, a partial differential equation from computational finance, that Parareal with a PINN coarse propagator provides better speedup than a numerical coarse propagator.
 Training and evaluating a neural network are both tasks whose computing patterns are well suited for GPUs.
 By contrast, mesh-based algorithms with their low computational intensity struggle to perform well.
 We show that moving the coarse propagator PINN to a GPU while running the numerical fine propagator on the CPU further improves Parareal's single-node performance.
 This suggests that integrating machine learning techniques into parallel-in-time integration methods and exploiting their differences in computing patterns might offer a way to better utilize heterogeneous architectures.

-9. {{< hl >}}{{% mention "kraeuter" %}}: Development of a black-box soft sensor for a fluidization process.{{< /hl >}} <br/>
-Solids water content is an important particle property in many applications of process engineering.
-Its importance on the quality of pharmaceutical formulations makes an in-line measurement of the water content especially desirable in fluidization processes.
-However, currently available measurement techniques are difficult to calibrate and scarcely applicable in real fluidized beds.
-A promising strategy for in-line monitoring of the water content is thus soft sensing, a method that expresses the targeted quantity as a correlation of other more reliable measurements.
-In this talk, we present the development of such a soft sensor using various black-box models.
-Our focus lies on strategies to reduce overfitting through feature engineering and hyperparameter tuning.
-These models are designed for processing real experimental data from a turbulent process, addressing challenges in data filtering, undersampling, outlier detection, and uncertainty propagation.

 10. {{< hl >}}tba{{< /hl >}} <br/>

 11. {{< hl >}}{{% mention "roeder" %}}: Hindsight Instruction Grounding in Reinforcement Learning.{{< /hl >}} <br/>